leekahung/leekahung/README.md

 [![](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/ka-hung-lee/)

 #### I am a Web Developer / Hobby Programmer
 Have been an active coder as of late, whether it's in web development or simply writing a functional script, I enjoy creating web content that could be used or seen online!
-I'm currently contributing to a local community project, PASS, at Code For PDX (See [link to project](https://github.com/codeforpdx/PASS)) as well as an open-source project called Wars World (See [link to project](https://github.com/WarsWorld/WarsWorld))
+I'm currently contributing to a local community project, PASS, at Code For PDX (See [link to project](https://github.com/codeforpdx/PASS)) and had participated in an open-source project called Wars World (See [link to project](https://github.com/WarsWorld/WarsWorld))

 Skills: React.js / Next.js / JavaScript / TypeScript / SASS / HTML / CSS / Tailwind